-Add all of the cooked vegetables, dry seasonings, apple cider vinegar, and almond milk to a high-speed blender (this is the Vitamix blender that I use) and blend it on high until it’s smooth and creamy (Photo 3 & 4).
+Add all of the cooked vegetables, dry seasonings, apple cider vinegar, and almond milk to a high-speed blender and blend it on high until it’s smooth and creamy (Photos 3 & 4).
 It should look like melted cheddar cheese.

-I usually serve the soup with a couple of slices of toasted crusty bread to dip or in a bread bowl with a side of avocado arugula tomato salad, but you could also serve it drizzled over baked potatoes or rice.
-Trust me, it's delicious.
-Any of the following side dishes would be delicious with it too!
+I usually serve the vegan broccoli cheddar soup with a couple slices of toasted crusty bread to dip or in a bread bowl with a side of avocado arugula tomato salad.
+Any of the following side dishes would be great with it too!

 - Maple Dijon Brussel Sprouts